denten-books/plain-text/0-chapter.md

 with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of the textual building blocks at their foundation.
-Plain text matters because how it is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.

 ## Theory and Practice

+[[ I came to this approach.
+A couple of sentences about.
+Not a history of material thought.
+Tag digital labor.]]

-### Matter
+### Pragmatic Materialism

 The shifting affordances of digital text challenge some of our deep-seated intuitions about literary theory.
 The word processor, the electronic book, and